BhattacharyAritra/files_internship/README.md

-This repository is created and owned by Aritra Bhattacharya.
-The purpose of this repository being a store house of files created during internship training and online courses.
+Purpose of current repository:
+Repository created for storage of files and documents during created for internship uploading purposes.
+These files contain submission data created corresponding the tasks assigned during the internships.

+Repository owned by: Aritra Bhattacharya